carpentries-incubator/julia-novice/_episodes/02-REPL.md

 ## Unicode

-In Julia unicode characters are also allowed as variables like `α = 2`.
+In Julia, Unicode characters are also allowed as variables like `α = 2`.
-Unicode characters can be entered by a backslash followed by their LaTeX-name and then pressing <kbd>tab</kbd> (in this case `\alpha`<kbd>tab</kbd>).
+Unicode characters can be entered by a backslash followed by their LaTeX-name and then pressing `tab` (in this case `\alpha``tab`).

 ## REPL-modes

-Unfortunately Melissa can't remember the LaTeX name of ∂ so she copies the character, presses <kbd>?</kbd> to enter the help mode, pastes the character and gets
+Unfortunately Melissa can't remember the LaTeX name of ∂ so she copies the character, presses `?` to enter the help mode, pastes the character and gets

 ~~~
 help?> ∂
 "∂" can be typed by \partial<tab>